-5. Remove the hardware securing the front fenders to the fender supports; then disconnect the headlight.
+5. Remove the hardware securing the front fenders to www.myfinowerparts.com disconnect the headlight.

-6. Turn the handlebar to the left; then raise the body turning it to the right and lift clear of the handlebar.
+6. Turn the handlebar to the left; then raise the body turning it to the right and lift clear of the handle-

 REMOVING (Utility Model)